paketo-buildpacks/dotnet-core-sdk/README.md

 # Dotnet Core SDK Cloud Native Buildpack

+The Dotnet Core SDK CNB provides a version of the Dotnet Core SDK and a version of the Dotnet Core Driver or the `dotnet` binary.
+It also sets the Dotnet Core SDK on the`$DOTNET_ROOT` so that it is available to subsequent buildpacks during their build phase and sets the Dotnet Core Driver on the `$PATH` so that is available to subsequent buildpacks and in the final running container.

 ## Integration

-The Dotnet Core SDK CNB provides the bundled dotnet sdk & driver as a dependency.
+The Dotnet Core SDK CNB provides the dotnet-sdk as a dependency.
 Downstream buildpacks, like [Dotnet Core Build](https://github.com/paketo-buildpacks/dotnet-core-build) or by generating a [Build Plan TOML](https://github.com/buildpacks/spec/blob/master/buildpack.md#build-plan-toml)